AdobeDocs/campaign-web.en/help/v8/administration/custom-fields.md

     ![Screenshot showing the Schemas menu and Editable filter in the navigation pane](assets/custom-fields-open.png)

 1. Select the schema name in the list to open it.
 A detailed schema view displays.
-[Learn more on schema details](../administration/schemas.md).
+[Learn more about schema details](../administration/schemas.md).
 Click the **[!UICONTROL Edit custom detail]** button to access custom fields.
 In this example, fields are added for the **[!UICONTROL Recipients]** schema.

     ![Screenshot showing the Edit custom detail button in the schema view](assets/custom-fields-edit.png)